SansCraft-Network/UltraSpawnPlusPlus/README.md

-**Repository Description**
-UltraSpawnPlusPlus: A Spigot plugin offering a configurable delayed /spawn teleport that cancels if you move or take damage.

----

 # UltraSpawnPlusPlus

 A lightweight, easy-to-configure Spigot plugin that adds a robust delayed teleport to spawn.
 Players get a visible countdown, and the teleport is automatically cancelled if they move or receive damage during the delay.